t3-oss/create-t3-app/www/src/pages/en/usage/prisma.md

 You will find the Prisma schema file at `/prisma/schema.prisma`.
 This file is where you define your database schema and models, and is used when generating the Prisma Client.

+### With NextAuth.js

+When you select NextAuth.js in combination with Prisma, the schema file is generated and set up for you with the recommended values for the `User`, `Session`, `Account` and `VerificationToken` models, as per the [NextAuth.js documentation](https://next-auth.js.org/adapters/prisma).

 ## Default Database

 The default database is a SQLite database, which is great for development and quickly spinning up a proof-of-concept, but not recommended for production.
 You can change the database to use by changing the `provider` in the `datasource` block to either `postgresql` or `mysql`, and then updating the connection string within environment variables to point to your database.